paulalesius/systemd-lock-handler/README.md

 systemd-lock-handler
 ====================

-`logind` (part of systemd) emits events when the system is lock or goes into sleep.
+`logind` (part of systemd) emits events when the system is locked or goes into sleep.

-These events though, are simple D-Bus events, and don't actually run anything.
+These events however, are simple D-Bus events, and don't actually run anything.
 There are no facilities to easily _run_ anything on these events either (e.g.: a screen locker).

-This application fills this gap.
+`systemd-lock-handler` application fills this gap.

-When the system is either locked, or about to go into sleep, this service will start the `lock.target` and `sleep.target` systemd targets respectively.
+When the system is either locked, or about to go into sleep, this service will start the `lock.target` and `sleep.target` systemd user targets respectively.

 You can then have any of your own services (including screen lockers and other one-shot commands) run when this event is activated.

 Note that systemd already has a `sleep.target`, however, that's a system-level target, and your user-level units can't rely on it.
 The one included in this package does not conflict, but rather compliments that one.

 Installation
 ------------